vasily-kartashov/amazon-alexa-php/README.md

 Consider this library work in progress and subject to rather significant API changes in the nearest future.

 ## Usage

-Install via composer: `composer require minicodemonkey/amazon-alexa-php`.
+Install via composer: `vasily-kartashov/amazon-alexa-php`.

+### Roadmap

+- Remove public access
+- Add more unit tests
+- Deprecate the old confusing API

 ### Requests
 When Amazon Alexa triggers your skill, a HTTP request will be sent to the URL you specified for your app.